What Does Pre-Season Mean to You?

 In the distance, from a dead-run, the fine Rastafarian Draht-Faced Putz-a-Doodle Pointer (yes, the true breed is being withheld to preserve its otherwise fine reputation) spun to a stylish point.
 Soon, it is joined by its hunts-mate who felt compelled to honor in similar fashion.
 “Ralph is on point, hustle-up!” my quick-stepping buddy counseled.
 I could see the lead dog take a step, then another.
 “Ralph, whoa!” my buddy warned in between puffing breaths.
 Too late; seeing the movement, the second dog rushed forward causing both dogs to bolt into a feathered explosion of giggling sharptails!

 Having occurred at the very extent of reasonable range, for my taste anyway, I decided to refrain from blasting into the prairie sky.
-Contrastingly, my buddy’s twelve-gauge semi-auto unabashedly unleashed a barrage of one and an eighth ounce loads of number six shot down-range.
+Contrastingly, my buddy’s twelve-gauge semi-auto unabashedly unleashed a barrage of one and a quarter ounce loads of number six shot down-range.
 Miraculously striking the right wing of a straggler, it tumbled to the ground where both dogs scrambled to arrest the lively grouse.
 The winner retrieving while dodging the other dog’s attempts to pilfer its prize.

 “That’s some fine shooting, Tex.”
 I (rather dubiously) congratulated my friend amid his wrestling the bird from one dog, while trying to ward-off the other.
 “Thanks” he replied, then continued, “These birds sure require tight chokes, don’t they?”